Publish with Canadian Scholars/Women’s Press

 Chat with an editor

-If you and/or several faculty members are new to publishing and would like to learn more about the steps, contact Emma to request a publishing seminar.
+If you and/or several faculty members are new to publishing and would like to learn more about the steps, contact Carli to request a publishing seminar.

-Lily Bergh is our Publishing Director and is responsible for the overall direction of Canadian Scholars’ Press/Women’s Press.
-She also acquires in health studies and Indigenous studies.
+Lily Bergh is our Publishing Director and is responsible for the overall direction of Canadian Scholars/Women’s Press.
 She has worked in publishing for over a decade and is excited to explore new areas of growth for our press.

-Emma Melnyk is the Acquisitions Editor acquiring in communication and media studies, French studies, geography and environmental studies, cultural studies, early childhood education, and child and youth studies.
-She is also the editor for CSPI’s college textbook program.
-Emma transitioned to acquisitions after working for a number of years to market and sell CSPI’s titles.
+Carli Hansen is the Acquisitions Editor acquiring in College titles, French titles, Youth and child studies, ECE, Communication Studies, Geography, Environmental Studies, Education, Literary Studies, and Nursing.
+She is also the editor for Canadian Scholars’ college textbook program.
+Carli transitioned to acquisitions after working for a number of years to market and sell Canadian Scholars’ titles.
 When she isn’t reading proposals, she can be spotted running in the city.

 Susan Silva-Wayne is the Acquisitions Editor for all of our social work titles.
 With a Master of Social Work degree, she has a personal interest in bringing critical perspectives to this field.
 Susan works closely with all of her authors to ensure that their books express their voices, while also meeting the needs of social work students and their instructors.

-Kerrie Waddington is the Acquisitions Editor for Indigenous Studies, Sociology, Criminology, Gender Studies, Political Science and Anthropology.
-Kerrie works from CSPI’s satellite office in Vancouver BC, and is eager to chat about new projects.
+Kerrie Waddington is the Acquisitions Editor for Indigenous studies, Sociology, Criminology, Political Science, Anthropology, Gender Studies, Social Work, Disability Studies, Philosophy, Religious Studies, Health Studies (excluding Nursing).
+Kerrie works from Canadian Scholars’ satellite office in Vancouver BC, and is eager to chat about new projects.

 Casey Gazzellone is an Editorial/Production Manager, working to bring our titles through all stages of the publishing process, from development to production.
 She is passionate about working with our authors and freelancers to achieve editorial excellence and to publish books that are rich in creativity and design.
 When she’s not reading or writing, you can find her at a live music show or biking around the city.